 William Pitt the Younger.

 William Pitt the Younger ( born 1759) was buried with his father on 22 February 1806.
 He became Britain's youngest Prime Minister at age 24.
 He was unmarried and died of exhaustion through overwork, leaving many debts.
-His monument, by Sir Richard Westmacott, stands over the west entrance door (as there was not room for it near his father in the north transept):
+His monument by Sir Richard Westmacott, which cost £6,300, stands over the west entrance door (as there was not room for it near his father in the north transept):

 THIS MONUMENT IS ERECTED BY PARLIAMENT, TO WILLIAM PITT, SON OF WILLIAM, EARL OF CHATHAM, IN TESTIMONY OF GRATITUDE FOR THE EMINENT PUBLIC SERVICES, AND OF REGRET FOR THE IRREPARABLE LOSS OF THAT GREAT AND DISINTERESTED MINISTER.
 HE DIED ON THE 23 JANUARY 1806, IN THE 47th YEAR OF HIS AGE.